Bear Creek Kayaking is perfect for you if you are planning a trip while also escaping clichés like hiking, camping, viewing tourist spots, and more.

 Alabama is an abode to several water bodies, which makes it popular among those who love water and water sports.
 Bear Creek, a small creek of water replenished by reservoirs, is well-known for such activities.
 Bear Creek Kayaking, canoeing, and other water sports are ventures attracting most of the tourists here.

 These recommendations are a stand-out for canoeing and kayaking enthusiasts.
-Let us begin with it without any further delay.
+Let’s begin with it without any further delay.

-Alabama’s Marian County has a town named Bear Creek, which is what this article deals with.
+Alabama’s Marian County has a town named Bear Creek, which this article deals with.

 Bear Creek is a class II, low gradient drop which gets water mostly in summer.
 Upper Bear Creek Dam is responsible for satiating Bear Creek with whitewater.

 The trails start for Bear Creek Kayaking at the Upper Bear Creek Dam and end at the Upper Bear Creek Reservoir.

 Except for this, fishing, sightseeing, and birdwatching can be done at Upper Bear Creek Dam.
 The water is clean and slow-flowing; isn’t it a perfect combination?
 This makes Bear Creek Kayaking suitable for beginners.

 The most famous trip is from Mill Creek to Rock Quarry.
 Until Highway 43, there is hardly a trace of current at Rock Quarry branch access; below are sporadic shoals.